Federal Student Loans

 A subsidized loan does not accrue interest while you are in school.
 An unsubsidized loan does accrue interest while you are enrolled.

-Eligibility for the subsidized loan is based on the Federal Expected Family Contribution (EFC), college costs for the year and all other sources of aid.
 Students who do not qualify for the subsidy may still apply and borrow under the unsubsidized program.
 For unsubsidized loans, interest accrues from the time the loan is disbursed.
 Students qualifying for the subsidized loan can generally also borrow through the additional unsubsidized program.

 Students must maintain Satisfactory Academic Progress.